icd2k3/react-router-breadcrumbs-hoc/README.md

 }

 Options = {
   excludePaths: Array                       // disable default breadcrumb generation for specific paths
-  disableDefaults: Boolean  // disable all default breadcrumb generation }
+  disableDefaults: Boolean                  // disable all default breadcrumb generation
+  routeNotFoundBreadcrumb: String|Function  // optionally provide a breadcrumb for 404 routes }

 // if routes are not passed, default breadcrumbs will be returned